H-bridge: Variants

 A common variation of this circuit uses just the two transistors on one side of the load, similar to a class AB amplifier.
 Such a configuration is called a "half bridge".
 It acts as an electronic toggle switch, the half bridge is not able to switch polarity of the voltage applied to the load.
 The half bridge is used in some switched-mode power supplies that use synchronous rectifiers and in switching amplifiers.
 The half-H bridge type is commonly abbreviated to "Half-H" to distinguish it from full ("Full-H") H-bridges.
 Another common variation, adding a third 'leg' to the bridge, creates a three-phase inverter.
 The three-phase inverter is the core of any AC motor drive.

 A further variation is the half-controlled bridge, where the low-side switching device on one side of the bridge, and the high-side switching device on the opposite side of the bridge, are each replaced with diodes.
 This eliminates the shoot-through failure mode, and is commonly used to drive variable or switched reluctance machines and actuators where bi-directional current flow is not required.

 Commercial availability

-There are many commercially available inexpensive single and dual H-bridge packages, of which the L293x series includes the most common ones.
+There are many commercially available inexpensive single and dual H-bridge packages.
+The L293x series, being technically mostly obsolete since the late 1970s due to decreased switching losses and higher speeds in more modern semiconductor products, is still found in many hobbyist circuitry.
 Few packages, like L9110, have built-in flyback diodes for back EMF protection.